A fireside chat with Andrew Essex, moderated by Catharine Hays.

 - With so many competing "solutions," what the heck are we buying?

-In this debate-style session, you’ll hear perspectives from all sides discuss the current landscape, as well as the opportunities and operational roadblocks holding us back.
+In this session, you’ll hear the current landscape, as well as the opportunities and operational roadblocks holding us back.

-This is your chance to join the conversation as we explore the need for and creation of a “digital supply chain holy grail:” a purpose-driven, cooperative programmatic advertising marketplace – the benchmark for the sustainable future of trusted advertising.
-30+ premium content publishers have banded together, including CBS, Condé Nast, Financial Times, ESPN, The Guardian and Hearst, along with all the major ad agency holding companies and hundreds of high-quality brand advertisers to do just that.
-Join TrustX CEO, David Kohl, and a hand-picked expert panel in this compelling and insightful dialogue about the enormity of the trust issues impacting the industry and why these power players are working together toward solutions.
+Join the conversation as we explore what it takes to build the sustainable future for trusted advertising.
+You’ll hear from experts who are participating in TrustX, a purpose-driven, cooperative programmatic advertising marketplace, where more than 30 premium content publishers, including CBS, Condé Nast, Financial Times, The Guardian, Washington Post, NBC and Hearst, are working together with all the major ad agency holding companies and hundreds of high-quality brand advertisers to hit the reset button on programmatic trading, and drive more value from every dollar invested.
+TrustX CEO, David Kohl, and a panel of experts from these participating TrustX companies, will provide compelling insights about the enormity of the trust issues impacting the industry and how these leaders are working together toward solutions.

 Loyalty isn't what it used to be.
 New research from McKinsey shows that consumer loyalty—despite significant investments in loyalty programs—is surprisingly weak.
 The elusiveness of loyalty suggests that marketers looking for top-line growth need to place more emphasis on getting consumers to consider their brands from the outset, rather than trying to win their allegiance after they buy.
 This revelation, which has profound effects on where and how marketers focus their resources, is based on analysis of more than 125,000 consumers showing that in 27 of 30 categories studied, consumers tend to shop around.
 In this session, McKinsey Partner Bo Finneman shares key insights and chats with experienced brand marketer, Joshua Palau, about predictive indicators of brand health and growth potential.
 Based on analysis and years of experience, they highlight three pro-active moves marketers can take to boost consideration of their products.